MQCybersec/mqcybersec-website/src/content/writeups/25-knight-exceedingknight.md

 > Original Writeup on [seall.dev](https://seall.dev/posts/knightctf2025#exceeding-knight)

-This was an open source web challenge and we were given a sizeable PHP application.
+This was an open source web challenge, and we were given a sizeable PHP application.

 The flag is stored inside the `.env` so we need to find a way to dump the environment.